graevy/quatloo/content/posts/internet.md

 VPNs are a node between user and endpoint.
 This means you connect to a website through a middleman, so that the website can't see your IP.
 The proxy can sell your [valuable](https://web.archive.org/web/20230224200913/https://www.statista.com/topics/1464/big-data/#topicOverview) data, which they as middlemen can neatly package, and any VPN service with an ad budget is almost certainly doing that to remain competitive.
 Off the top of my head, PrivateInternetAccess & NordVPN also explicitly cooperate with states.
 [Mullvad](https://mullvad.net/en/) is a frequently recommended vpn service.

 Darknet markets come and go all the time.
 At the moment, https://darknet.markets/ has a lot of links.
 You can only use these links in a TOR browser.
-Monero is the current anonymous cryptocurrency of choice.
+Monero is the current anonymous cryptocurrency of choice; Bitcoin is traceable.

 # Piracy